olawlor/byteforge/server101/README.md

 Check netstat again to verify your server is running, and see what port it's listening on.

-Connect to your new server using netcat (nc) and the loopback IP address 127.0.0.1:
+Connect to your new server using netcat (nc) and the loopback IP address 127.0.0.1.
+Type your name after the server sends its start string:

 	nc 127.0.0.1 1234